Electricians insurance

 • Pay by interest free direct debit

 As an electrician, you know that safety always comes first.
 Managing risks and avoiding hazards is a major part of your job.
-But no matter how skilled you are, there is always a chance that something will go wrong.
+But no matter how skilled you are, there is always a chance that things won’t go to plan.

 Working with electricity is inherently dangerous.
 And if the unexpected happens and you cause injury to yourself or someone else, or you damage a customer’s property, you could be left facing major costs.
 This means it’s essential that you have suitable financial protection in place.